Goldcorp profit beats on strong precious metal sales

-On an adjusted basis, profit slipped but still handily beat analysts' expectations, sending its shares up more than 5 percent on the Toronto Stock Exchange.
+On an adjusted basis, profit slipped but still handily beat analysts' expectations, sending shares up more than 3 percent shortly after market opened.

-"This is the sort of thing the market is looking for - under-promise, over-deliver and contain your costs - and this is what Goldcorp has done," said George Topping, a mining analyst at Stifel Nicolaus in Toronto.

-"You put it back to back with Agnico-Eagle, which also had a good quarter, and you get the sense the winds of change have swept through the gold equities."

 Goldcorp maintained its production outlook for the year and said it will update capital spending expectations early next year in light of industrywide capital cost escalation.

-Escalating costs have pushed mining companies around the world to shelve major development projects as investors demand more measured growth and a better return on investment.
+Escalating costs have pushed mining companies around the globe to shelve major development projects as investors demand more measured growth and better return on investment.

 Gold production more than doubled at the Penasquito mine in Mexico in the quarter, driven by stronger grades.
 A water shortage in the arid region is still holding back throughput rates at the mill, but the company said it was well on track to meet its forecast.